-Helen Lao is a senior economist in the Canadian Economic Analysis Department.
-Her responsibilities include forecast and analysis of inflation and house prices.
-Prior to joining the Bank, Helen was an economist at the Office of the Parliamentary Budget Officer for four years.
+Helen Lao is a principal economist in the United States Division.
+Prior to joining the International Economic Analysis Department, Helen was a senior economist in the Canadian Economic Analysis Department.
+Prior to joining the Bank, she worked as an economist at the Office of the Parliamentary Budget Officer for four years.
 Helen received her Master of Arts, Economics, from the University of Toronto.

 The official consumer price index (CPI) inflation measure, based on a fixed basket set before the COVID 19 pandemic, may not fully reflect what consumers are currently experiencing.
 We partnered with Statistics Canada to construct a more representative index for the pandemic with weights based on real-time transaction and survey data.